obeli-sk/obelisk-templates/fibo/workflow/README.md

 ### Simulate a server crash
 Try restarting the server in the middle of a workflow, observe the event log in the web UI.

-### Create a webhook that calls this workflow
+### Create a webhook endpoint that calls this workflow
-Create a webhook that uses this activity.
+Create a webhook endpoint that uses this activity.
 See the [fibo/webhook](../webhook) template.